Deterministic Impartial Selection with Weights: Partition Systems

 By \Cref{lem:simple_dual} and the fact that order and size as well as degree and rank are dual for hypergraphs, there is a one-to-one correspondence between balanced partition systems where \(n\)~agents are distributed among \(k\)~candidate sets of size~\(b\) on the one hand, and \(b\)-regular simple graphs of order~\(k\) and size~\(n\) on the other hand.
 In the simple graph representation, edges correspond to agents while incident vertices correspond to candidate sets that the agents appear in.

 In the analysis of the mechanism, we will bound the weight selected by it by that of a subset~\(U\) of top-voted agents that pairwise do not compete.
 More precisely, \(U\)~will be a set of maximum weight among a partition of the \(k\)~top-voted agents into \(b\)~many subsets with this property.
-If the mechanism does not select some agent~\(i\) from~\(U\), then only because it makes up for the agent's score in the two partitions that agent~\(i\) appears in, and which are pairwise disjoint for the agents in~\(U\).
+If the mechanism does not select some agent~\(i\) from~\(U\), it makes up for the agent's score in the partitions that agent~\(i\) appears in as a candidate, which are pairwise disjoint for the agents in~\(U\).
 This leads to a lower bound of \((k/b)/k = 1/b\), stated in \Cref{lem:bound-nice-n-k}.
 To ensure the existence of \(b\)~such sets, we require that any subgraph of \(H\) induced by \(k\)~vertices can be partitioned into \(b\)~many (internally) independent sets.
 We call a balanced partition system whose corresponding hypergraph has this property \emph{robust}.
-In terms of the \(b\)-regular dual graph~\(G \defas H^*\), the condition is equivalent to the existence of an edge coloring with \(b\)~colors for every subgraph induced by \(k\)~edges: the edges of any one color do not share a vertex, which corresponds to vertices not sharing a hyperedge in \(H\).
-By K\H{o}nig's line coloring theorem~\cite{koenig1916}, a sufficient condition for such a coloring to exist is that \(G\) is bipartite.
-The proofs of \Cref{lem:partitions,lem:bound-nice-n-k} will formalize these ideas.
+In terms of the \(b\)-regular dual graph~\(G \defas H^*\), the condition is equivalent to the existence of an edge coloring with \(b\)~colors for every subgraph induced by \(k\)~edges: the edges of any one color do not share a vertex, which corresponds to vertices not sharing a hyperedge in~\(H\).
+By K\H{o}nig's line coloring theorem~\citep{koenig1916}, a sufficient condition for such a coloring to exist is that \(G\)~is bipartite. \footnote{More generally, robust partition systems could be derived from any \(b\)-regular graph that is class~\(1\)~\citep{vizing1964}.} The proofs of \Cref{lem:partitions,lem:bound-nice-n-k} will formalize these ideas.

 Bipartite and \(b\)-regular graphs of even order \(k\) and size \(n\) exist for all \(b = 2n/k\) with \(b \leq k/2\).
 A simple construction is depicted in \Cref{fig:graph} and described by the following lemma.